nashie1004/online-chess/README.md

         - check: capture some piece > disconnect > log > pieces coords count
         - check: disconnect > try to move quickly
         - DOING
+        1.1.3 on reconnect of black piece user - the orientation is incorrect

     1.2 game is finished
         1.2.1 handle checkmate